By Amy Moeller | September 29, 2016 | People Feature

 This fall, Washingtonians get the chance to see him be both.
 “Mostly I’m just curious to see how my writers behave in a hotel,” he says with a laugh.
 “I feel like a camp counselor who’s taking a lot of kids to a museum.”

-photography by rodolfo martinez/nbc; by Jon pack/nbc/nbcU photo bank via getty images (clinton); mary ellen matthews/nbc/nbcU photo bank via getty images (trUmp).
+Photography by: photography by rodolfo martinez/nbc; by Jon pack/nbc/nbcU photo bank via getty images (clinton); mary ellen matthews/nbc/nbcU photo bank via getty images (trUmp).